Avoid These Mistakes in Istanbul: A Guide

 A simple “Merhaba” (hello) or “Teşekkür ederim” (thank you) shows you value local customs.
 Greet shopkeepers and elders first in markets—it's a sign of courtesy.
 In residential areas like Balat, a nod or smile complements verbal greetings.
 Adapting these small gestures helps you connect warmly with Turkish people.

-Exploring Istanbul’s spiritual landmarks requires cultural sensitivity as much as curiosity.
+Exploring Istanbul's spiritual landmarks requires cultural sensitivity as much as curiosity.
 While the city welcomes visitors warmly, certain oversights can unintentionally offend locals or disrupt sacred spaces.
-A little preparation ensures your visit remains respectful and rewarding.
+A little preparation ensures your remains respectful and rewarding.

 visiting mosques in Istanbul